OwlHowlinMornSky/PVZ-Animation-Explorer/README.md

     1. [Cascadia Code](https://github.com/microsoft/cascadia-code), version 2111.01

 # Notice
-    This project can only used for personal learning and study.
+  This project can only used be for personal learning and study.